-The Centers for Medicare & Medicaid Services (CMS) created the Targeted Probe and Educate (TPE) program in 2017 to increase accuracy in specific areas and reduce claim denials and appeals through provider education.
-Medicare Administrative Contractors (MACs) identify healthcare organizations with high claim error rates or unusual billing practices.
-Healthcare organizations are selected for a TPE audit based on data analysis identifying irregularities that suggest questionable billing practices, high claim error rates, or potential financial risk to Medicare.
-The most common requests for TPE audits arise from missing or illegible signatures, lack of documentation for “medical necessity,” upcoding, and missing initial certification or recertification.
+The Centers for Medicare & Medicaid Services (CMS) created the Medicare Targeted Probe and Educate (TPE) program in 2017 to increase accuracy in specific areas and reduce claim denials and appeals through provider education.
+Medicare administrative contractors (MACs) identify healthcare organizations with high claim error rates or unusual billing practices.
+Healthcare organizations are selected for a TPE audit based on data analysis identifying irregularities that suggest questionable billing practices, high claim error rates or potential financial risk to Medicare.
+The most common requests for TPE audits arise from missing or illegible signatures, lack of documentation for medical necessity, upcoding and missing initial certification or recertification.

-Even though CMS indicates that TPE audits are for egregious billing practices, it’s a question of when, not if, healthcare organizations are faced with a TPE audit.
-This article describes the TPE audit process and best practices for participating in a TPE audit.
+Even though CMS indicates that TPE audits are for egregious billing practices, it’s a question of when, not if, healthcare organizations will be faced with a TPE audit.
+This article describes the TPE audit process and best practices for participating in an audit.

 Brief Walkthrough of the TPE Audit Process